mehrshaddarzi/wp-rewrite-api/README.md

 }
 ```

-and use rewrite_api varible in js:
+and use rewrite_api variable in js:

 ```js
  $(document).on("click", "[data-function=get-post]", function (e) {